Complete travel guide to visiting Lombok’s famous Pink Beach, including how to get here, what to expect, & photos to inspire your visit!

 Pink Beach Lombok Map

-Below I’ve pinned the exact location to help you find Pink Beach Lombok.
+Below I've pinned the exact location to help you find the Pink Beach on Lombok Island.

-How Do I Get to Pink Beach From Kuta Lombok?
+How To Get to Pink Beach From Kuta Lombok (Self-Drive)

 Since most people visiting the south coast choose to stay in Kuta Lombok, I'll include a brief guide from here.